 Q. I still have questions.
 Is there someone I can talk to?

 A. If you have questions regarding course selection or degree requirements, please schedule an appointment with an Academic Advisor through our Academic Advising System.
-You can also visit us during academic advising drop-in hours (Tuesday and Wednesday 1-2PM) for quick advising questions.
+You can also visit us during academic advising drop-in hours for quick advising questions.